arrighi-fabien/Projet-Programmation-Systeme/README.md

 - **To select the log format:**
   - Choose `6` from the main menu after launching the app.
-  - You will be prompted to select the log format: `1. /JSON` or `2. /XML`.
+  - You will be prompted to select the log format: `1.
+JSON` or `2.
+XML`.
   - Type `1` for JSON or `2` for XML and press Enter.
   - Your choice will apply to all future logs until you decide to change it again.